5tefan/ncflag/README.md

 Notes:

-Use --show_flags to discover what flags can be inspected.
+Use --show_flags to discover what flags in a given file can be inspected.

 Limitation: can only inspect flags of at most one dimension.
 See details below for dealing with multidimensional flags.